 It is worth noting that being neighbors does not always translate to being related.
+In Figure 1, the feedback text also borders the To input field, yet it holds no relevance to it.
 Therefore, the formation of the initial graph is followed by a pruning process.
 In this context, we categorize entities within the form into two types: main and auxiliary.
 Input fields are treated as main entities or first-class citizens in form contexts; they are capable of existing without any other elements, such as labels, with their function potentially indicated via attributes such as placeholder or value.
 Conversely, auxiliary elements, such as labels or hint texts, inherently depend on the existence of an input field for their relevance.
 A form composed exclusively of labels or hint texts would lack functional meaning without connection to input fields.

 This conceptual framework informs our edge pruning strategy within the graph G. We begin by examining the auxiliary (noninput) nodes in the graph.
 For each of these nodes, we inspect the edges connected to it.
 If an auxiliary node is linked to multiple input fields, we retain only the edge with the highest cosine similarity score.
-For instance, in Figure 3, From 1's label and feedback are connected to both From 1 and To 1 input fields.
-However, since the similarity score of their connection is stronger with From 1's input field, we only keep those edges.
+For instance, in Figure 3, From's label and feedback are connected to both From and To input fields.
+However, since the similarity score of their connection is stronger with From's input field, we only keep those edges.

 As for text-to-text edges, we apply a statistical method for their retention.
-We compile the scores of all such edges and filter out those less than the threshold of $\mu + \lambda.\sigma$ , where $\mu$ represents the mean score, $\sigma$ the standard deviation, and $\lambda$ is a predetermined factor set at $\frac{1}{2}$ .
+We compile the scores of all such edges and filter out those less than the threshold of $\mu + \lambda.\sigma$, where μ represents the mean score, σ the standard deviation, and λ is a predetermined factor set at $\frac{1}{2}$.
 Again, in Figure 3, the feedback is connected to both From and To labels, although the connection to label To is not statistically significant for us to keep in the graph.
 After applying the filtering process, edges removed from the graph are indicated in red in Figure 3, while the remaining edges are shown in green.

 3.1.3 Relevant Input Context.
 Having established the textual context for each input field, the subsequent phase of our method identifies relevant inputs that are interrelated.
-Figure 1 demonstrates that input fields with relationships, such as From 1 and To 1 (or From 2 and To 2), not only share a similar textual context but also are often in close structural proximity.
+Figure 1 demonstrates that input fields with relationships, such as From and To or Departure and Arrival, not only share a similar textual context but also are often in close structural proximity.
 This design is intuitive for human interpretation.
 The relationship between elements is typically indicated by semantically related labels and their spatial closeness, as the significant distance between elements generally diminishes their perceived relevance.